 “The key thing to remember about sanctions is that they are not punitive,” Cohen told The Cipher Brief.
 “They are designed to encourage a change in behavior.
 Anybody who is designated can seek to be removed from the sanctions list by demonstrating that the behavior that got him or her sanctioned in the first place has changed.”

 So far, the results of U.S. sanctions initiatives have been mixed.
-Iran agreed to a nuclear deal as its economy crumbled under the weight of a combination of U.S. and international sanctions.
-But the government in Pyongyang appears unperturbed by the accumulation of U.S.- and UN –imposed sanctions against it due to its longstanding isolation from U.S. and international financial markets.
-Some individuals and organizations have modified their behavior to get off the U.S. sanctions list, while others operate in the shadows under alternative aliases to circumvent accompanying financial restrictions.
+Iran agreed to a nuclear deal as its economy crumbled under the weight of a combination of U.S. and international sanctions, but Pyongyang appears unperturbed by the accumulation of U.S.- and UN –imposed sanctions against it due to its longstanding isolation from U.S. and international financial markets.
+Some individuals and organizations have modified their behavior and have been removed from the U.S. sanctions list, while others operate in the shadows under alternative aliases to circumvent accompanying financial restrictions.

 Still, as the U.S. looks for different ways to execute its foreign policy, sanctions will remain one of America’s most effective non-military approaches.